Nelson456/Nelson.456.io/_posts/2017-06-21-Starting-new-techniques.md

     <td>How did I learn?
 What strategies were effective? </td>
   </tr>
   <tr>
     <td>For the starter I managed to remember the len() function so that I was able to complete the task in the given time frame.
-My repository is very basic but I have learnt that by remembering little bits of code, I can improve my repository quickly and effectively. </td>
+My repository is very basic but I have learnt that by remembering little bits of code, I can improve my repository quickly and effectively.
+As you can see, I successfully managed to add a random video to my blog! </td>
   </tr>
   <tr>
     <td>What limited my learning?
 Which habits do I need to work on? </td>